jbop1626/aulon/README.md

 ### Installation
 On many platforms libusb should already be installed, or can easily be installed using a package manager.
-On Windows you must install a libusb-compatible driver like libusbk or WinUSB.
+On Windows you must install a libusb-compatible driver like libusbk or WinUSB (see the [libusb Windows guide](https://github.com/libusb/libusb/wiki/Windows) for more information).
 This is most easily done with [Zadig](http://zadig.akeo.ie/).
 You can find the needed VID and PID [here](https://github.com/jbop1626/aulon/blob/master/src/usb.c#L34).
 If necessary, [download or compile](https://github.com/libusb/libusb/releases) a libusb-1.0 binary, make it available to the program, and then it should be good to go.

 ### Building